-Te Ahumairangi Hill Tracks: Wellington’s Serene Green Belt Walk
+Exploring Te Ahumairangi Hill Tracks: Wellington’s Tranquil Green Belt Walks

-• Te Ahumairangi Hill offers a variety of scenic tracks, including the Elephant Loop and Stellin Loop, perfect for nature walks.
+• Te Ahumairangi Hill features scenic tracks like the Elephant Loop and Stellin Loop, ideal for nature enthusiasts of all levels.

-• Access points are available from Northland, Wadestown, and Thorndon, with clear signage for easy navigation.
+• Access is convenient from Northland, Wadestown, and Thorndon, with clear signage to guide your journey.

 Overview of Te Ahumairangi Hill